Nathalie Doummar: Career

-She has also appeared in the films Dans l'ombre des Shafia and No Trace (Nulle trace), the television series Au secours de Béatrice and Boomerang and the web series Teodore pas de H.
+She has also appeared in the films Dans l'ombre des Shafia and No Trace (Nulle trace), the television series Au secours de Béatrice, Boomerang and Good Morning Chuck (Bon matin Chuck, ou l'art de réduire les méfaits), and the web series Teodore pas de H. Doummar is a main cast member of TV series Aller Simple (2022).

 She is a graduate of the Conservatoire d'art dramatique de Montréal.
 Her first theatrical play, Coco, premiered in 2016.
 In 2019, her play Delphine de Ville St-Laurent was adapted by Chloé Robichaud as the short film Delphine.